cullylarson/wp-deploy-database-sync/README.md

 ## Dependencies

-* The following command-line commands must be available on the source machine, you'll get a `RuntimeException` if they aren't:
+* The following command-line commands must be available on the source machine.
+You'll get a `RuntimeException` if they aren't.
     * `mysqldump`
     * `gzip`

-* The following command-line commands must be available on the destination machine, you'll get a `RuntimeException` if they aren't:
+* The following command-line commands must be available on the destination machine.
+You'll get a `RuntimeException` if they aren't.
     * `mysql`
     * `gunzip`
     * `php`